Public art enhances a community's quality of life.

 By reflecting the shared values and ideals of a community, public art not only beautifies neighborhoods but also celebrates our humanity and all that connects us.

-Precinct One's Public Art program focuses on bringing culturally-relevant art to communities that may not have access to art in their neighborhoods.
-Another key component of Precinct One's public art includes honoring national and local social justice heroes who paved the way for social changes and continue to lead us in our common struggle toward equality.
+The Office of Harris County Commissioner Rodney Ellis's Public Art program focuses on bringing culturally relevant art to communities that may not have access to art in their neighborhoods.
+Another key component of our public art includes honoring national and local social justice heroes who paved the way for social changes and continue to lead us in our common struggle toward equality.

 Public Art Map